Loan Modification Fraud and Foreclosure Rescue Scams

 File a complaint with the Federal Trade Commission.

-If your complaint is against a real estate broker, visit the Bureau of Real Estate website.
+If your complaint is against a real estate broker or salesperson, visit the California Bureau of Real Estate for details, or call the CalBRE Public Information Line at (877) 373-4542.

 If your complaint is against an attorney, visit the State Bar of California website.